asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-Use-Cases.md

----

-**Note: Note**
+!!! note Note
     Unless otherwise specified, it is assumed that all channels are hung up, resources disposed of, and the bridge destroyed at the end of any use case.

----
+[//]: # (end-note)

 Two Party Bridging